GfSE/SAF-Cameo-Profile/README.md

 # 3DS Cameo Systems Modeler Resources for SAF users

-This repository provides the current version of the **SAF Profile** intended to be used with Cameo Systems Modeler/Magic Draw / Magic System of Systems Architect 2024x refresh 3.
+This repository provides the TdSE2025 release of the **SAF Profile** intended to be used with Cameo Systems Modeler/Magic Draw / Magic System of Systems Architect 2024x refresh 3.
 Please see the model file itself for licensing terms.

 If you need help, have a question or for general discussion, please visit [SAF discussion forum](https://github.com/GfSE/SAF-Specification/discussions).